estk/log4rs/README.md

 ## Compression

-If you are using the file rotation in your configuration there is a known substantial performance issue with the `gzip` feature.
+If you are using the file rotation in your configuration there is a known substantial performance issue with either the `gzip` or `zstandard` features.
 When rolling files it will zip log archives automatically.
-This is a problem when the log archives are large as the zip happens in the main thread and will halt the process while the zip is completed.
+This is a problem when the log archives are large as the zip process occurs in the main thread and will halt the process until the zip process completes.
-You might face the same issue also with the `zstandard` feature.

 The methods to mitigate this are as follows.

 1. Use the `background_rotation` feature which spawns an os thread to do the compression.
-2. Do not enable neither the `gzip` nor the `zstandard` feature.
+2. Do not enable the `gzip` nor the `zstandard` features.
 3. Ensure the archives are small enough that the compression time is acceptable.

 For more information see the PR that added [`background_rotation`](https://github.com/estk/log4rs/pull/117).